McGill-ECSE321-Winter2024/project-group-4/README.md

 ## Project Overview

 The FitnessPlusPlus application has a main goal of digitalizing the organization of a fitness centre.
-This application allows users such as instructors, session attendees and owners to manage their weekly session schedule to make exercising easy and fun!
+This application allows users such as instructors, clients and owners to manage their weekly session schedule.

-For more information about the FitnessPlusPlus application, please consult the [wiki](../../wiki).
+The FitnessPlusPlus application aims to enhance the experiemce of instructors, clients and owners by providing a comprehensive suite of web-based functionalities tailored to their specific needs.
+All specific features will be accessible through a responsive, accessible web interface, designed for ease of use across devices.
+Functionalities and user scenarios are detailed in our documuentation [wiki](../../wiki).

 ## Team Members